IrisShaders/ShaderDoc/uniforms.md

 ### Frame time

 The time that the last frame took to render, in seconds.

-> TODO:
-> * What is the resolution of this value?
-Presumably milliseconds.
+If this is the first frame, then the value of this uniform is 0.0.
+Has a resolution of 1 millisecond (0.001).

 #### Declaration